 According to the United States Census Bureau, Waushara County has a large elderly population.
 In 2010, Waushara County's elderly population, those 65 and older, was 4,883 or 19.9% of the total population of the county.
 The percent of State of Wisconsin that are elderly is 13.7% of the population, according to the 2010 Census.
 The Wisconsin Department of Administration projects that in 2030 the elderly population in Waushara County will be 8,344 or 30% of the population; for Wisconsin, 21% of the population is projected to be elderly.
 By 2030, the number of residents in Waushara County retired or leaving the workforce will be greater than the number of residents entering or in the workforce.
-In 2030, the percent of the population that will be under the age of 18 will be significantly less than the percent of Wisconsin's population under 18.
+In 2030, the percent of the population that will be age 19 and under will be significantly less than the percent of Wisconsin's population age 19 and under.

 The decennial census shows that Hispanic/Latino ethnicity has the highest minority presence in Waushara County which has increased from 2% or 379 people in 1990 to 5.4% or 1,206 people in 2010.
 The Hispanic population is growing at a much quicker pace than the non-Hispanic population.
 Between 1990 and 2000 the Hispanic Population grew by 123.7% from 379 to 848; and the Non-Hispanic Population grew by 15.1% from 19,385 to 22,306.
-Between 2000 and 2010 the
+Between 2000 and 2010 the Hispanic Population grew by

-Hispanic Population grew by 42.2% from 848 to 1,206; and the Non-Hispanic Population grew by 9.1% from 22,306 to 24,333.
+42.2% from 848 to 1,206; and the Non-Hispanic Population grew by 9.1% from 22,306 to 24,333.
 The Hispanic population is younger than the non-Hispanic population.
 Waushara County also was the highest in the state for migrant workers.
 The number of migrant workers and their family members that lived in Waushara County in 2010 was 526.
 Columbia County has the second biggest population with 407 people in 2010.
-Due to changes in the food processing operations and the mix of agricultural products produced; the number of migrant workers and family members has been declining both in Waushara County and in Wisconsin in recent years.
+Due to changes in the food processing operations and the mix of agricultural products produced; the number of migrant workers and family members has been declining both in Waushara County and in Wisconsin.

 Poverty is a problem in Waushara County.
 In 2010, the US Census Bureau estimated the poverty rate in Waushara County to be 14.6%.
 Looking over the last 10 years, the poverty rate had been declining slightly until 2003.
 Since 2003, the trend in the poverty rate is increasing.
 The poverty rate in Waushara County has consistently been greater than the poverty rate in Wisconsin and neighboring counties with the exception of Adams County.
-This is especially true when compared to the more urban counties of Portage, Waupaca, and Winnebago, not depicted in this graph.
-In Waushara County the highest poverty rates are for the youth and single mothers.
-The US Census reports that the 2010 poverty rate for those under age 18 in Waushara County as 23.8%.
-The US Census estimates that the average percent of families in poverty from 2005 to
+This is especially true when compared to the more urban counties of Portage, Waupaca, and Winnebago, not depicted in the poverty rate graph.
+In Waushara County the highest poverty rates are for single mothers and the youth.
+From the US Census American Community Survey estimates the average percent of families in poverty in Waushara County from 2006 to 2010 was 9.7%, higher than the average for Wisconsin, 7.7%.
+Between 2006 and 2010, about half of single mothers with related children under age 18were in poverty.
+When the 2010 Census was conducted, there were 440 single mothers with related children under age 18 in Waushara County.
+The US Census estimates that the 2010 poverty rate for those under age 18 in Waushara County as 23.8%.
+From the US Census American Community Survey, the average poverty rate for youth under age 18 between 2006 and 2010 was 22.1%.
+This is significantly higher than the average of 15.8% for youth in Wisconsin over the same period.